-We have a virtual crossover board on the screen, and see the effects of each component change on the amplitude frequency responses (horizontal and vertical), phase, impedance, and voltage response in real time.
+We have a virtual crossover board on the screen, and see the effects of every component change on the amplitude frequency response (horizontal and vertical), phase, impedance response & voltage frequency response in real time.
 We can simultaneously Things that the on-foot developer thinks if any, only one after the other.

-There is usually "on foot". on Microphone, one Impedance measuring stripe and on Component that is changed.
-Then you can a Zweig or the sums, or look at the impedance frequency response.
+"On foot" is usually there. a Microphone, Impedance measuring stripe and a Component that is changed.
+Then you can Zweig or the sums, or look at the impedance frequency response.
 Everything under one Corner.
 The effects of a component change can basically only one aspect to be viewed as.
-The effects on other aspects have to be "anticipated" ...
+The effects on other aspects must be "guessed" ...

 If I change the slope of the tweeter in favor of a better phase angle, how does this affect the radiation behavior horizontally and - or vertically?

 Of course, even very good speakers can be created.
-Direct-HA is the last speaker I've ever designed ...
-The results are very good, but it took hours for things to go in minutes or seconds.
-Meanwhile, I find it very questionable if the last bit of detail can really be achieved in an on-foot development.
+Direct-HA is the last loudspeaker that I developed ...
+The results are very good, but it took hours to do things that now take minutes or seconds.
+In the meantime I consider it very questionable whether the last bit of detail can really be achieved in a walking development.

-In order not to anticipate it quite unprovokativ: The virtual, - is more accurate than the real development ... 😉 ...
+In order not to anticipate it quite unprovocatively: The virtual one - is more precise than the real development switch 😉 ...

 We have real measured values of the drivers (amplitude frequency response including rel.
 Phase and impedance response) and put them in a (virtual) AC circuit with frequency-dependent (L / C) and frequency-independent (R) impedances.
 The mode of action of capacitors, coils and resistors can be detected by formula.
 There are no relevant unknowns.

-In contrast to the "real" development turnout, there are virtually no sources of error.
-The components have no deviations, there are no increased contact resistance, no cabling errors, no component confusion, no cold solder joints.
+In contrast to the “real” development switch, there are practically no sources of error.
+The components do not have any deviations, there are no increased contact resistances, no wiring errors, no component mix-ups, no cold soldering points.